ushabharati/Chocolate-Bar-Rating-Analysis/README.md

 ## Objective

-To determine the characteristics of a highly-rated chocolate bar, our analysis examines various factors such as cocoa percentage, bean origin, and company reputation.
-By scrutinizing these elements, we aim to uncover the key attributes that contribute to consumer satisfaction and distinguish top-rated chocolate bars from the rest of the market.
+To determine the characteristics of a highly-rated chocolate bar, my analysis examines various factors such as cocoa percentage, bean origin, and company reputation.
+By scrutinizing these elements, I aim to uncover the key attributes that contribute to consumer satisfaction and distinguish top-rated chocolate bars from the rest of the market.

 ## Data